sidwarkd/omega_js/README.md

 ```

 ### Direct Usage
 Since the omega currently doesn't support NPM we can't use that to install the library directly on the Omega.
-Use **wget** in the meantime to get a simple install script that downloads the files.
+Once you've developed your project using the library use **wget** in the meantime to get a simple install script that downloads the files to **~/omega_gpio** and places them in a **node_modules** folder.
 Just run the following from your Omega.

 ```sh
 wget -O - https://raw.githubusercontent.com/sidwarkd/omega_js/master/bin/install.sh | sh
 ```

+Then you can copy your source files into the omega_gpio folder and everything should just work.

 ## Usage
 Currently the library supports the following hardware abstractions: